India accepts Pak objections to Pakal Dul, Kalnai projects

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: India has accepted Pakistan’s objections over the Pakal Dul and Lower Kalnai power projects after Pakistan put forth concrete evidence against the projects India has started on the Chenab River, Geo News reported on Friday.
+LAHORE: India has accepted Pakistan’s objections over the Pakal Dul and lower Kalnai power projects after Pakistan put forth concrete evidence against the projects India has started on Chenab River, Geo News reported on Friday.

-LAHORE: India has accepted Pakistan’s objections over the Pakal Dul and Lower Kalnai power projects after Pakistan put forth concrete evidence against the projects India has started on the Chenab River, Geo News reported on Friday.
+LAHORE: India has accepted Pakistan’s objections over the Pakal Dul and lower Kalnai power projects after Pakistan put forth concrete evidence against the projects India has started on Chenab River, Geo News reported on Friday.

 Comments